St. Croix Introduces Tannic Series Fly Rods for Warmwater Anglers | MidCurrent

 Tannic Bass

-The Tannic Bass lineup includes four models in line weights 6 through 9.
+The Tannic Bass lineup includes four models in line weights 6 through 9, which retail for $695.
 The manufacturer notes that these fast-action rods deliver high line speed, quick tip recovery, and the lifting power required to handle aggressive flies and bass-focused presentations.
 Blanks are built from a blend of high-strain carbon materials reinforced with MITO Graphene, which St. Croix says increases hoop strength and loop stability.
 Components include Fuji K Series titanium stripping guides, a slim full-Wells grip made with super-grade cork, and a machined aluminum reel seat.

 Tannic Musky/Pike

 For anglers chasing musky and pike, the Tannic Musky/Pike series offers 10- through 12-weight rods that were engineered for throwing large flies with heavy sinking lines.
-St. Croix emphasizes that the rods are built for strength and fatigue reduction, and feature custom Cactus Cork grips to enhance comfort and control while casting, setting, and making figure-eights next top the boat.
+St. Croix emphasizes that the rods—which retail for $795—are built for strength and fatigue reduction, and feature custom Cactus Cork grips to enhance comfort and control while casting, setting, and making figure-eights next top the boat.
 Additional features include titanium and stainless guides with ceramic inserts, designed to resist wear from tungsten-coated lines.

 All Tannic models are designed and built in Park Falls, Wisconsin, and come with a 15-year warranty.
 Tannic Bass rods will be available November 1, followed by Tannic Musky/Pike on December 1.